bohrium/perturb/rebut/reviews.markdown

 ### R2

 Borderline paper, but the flaws may outweigh the merits; not my area, or the paper was hard for me to understand.
-I really like the paper and I would have marked it as outstanding if the presentation was clearer: where are the authors going, what are the limitations and so on.
-In its current form the paper is hard to read.

 ### R4

 Below the acceptance threshold, I would rather not see it at the conference; not my area, or the paper was hard for me to understand.
-I really like the paper and I would have marked it as outstanding if the presentation was clearer: where are the authors going, what are the limitations and so on.
-In its current form the paper is hard to read.

 ## DETAILED FEEDBACK